Representation of the People Act 1948: Part I: Parliamentary franchise and its exercise

-Part II: General Provisions as to Local Government Franchise and its Exercise
+Part II: General provisions as to local government franchise and its exercise

 The electorate for local elections was larger than that for parliamentary elections.
 Apart from those resident in the district, there was an additional "non-resident qualification" to vote where an owner or tenant occupied rateable land or premises therein of the yearly value of not less than ten pounds.
-The electoral registration officer appointed under Part I of the Act was also to compile a local government register, although the two registers could be combined, with the names of those persons registered only as local government electors marked.
+The electoral registration officer appointed under Part I of the act was also to compile a local government register, although the two registers could be combined, with the names of those persons registered only as local government electors marked.
 Electors were not permitted to be registered more than once in a single local government district, even if they occupied multiple premises.
 There was no prohibition on voting in different local authority areas, however.

 Polling districts were to be delineated and polling places designated by the registration officer.
 In the absence of other arrangements these were to be identical to those used for parliamentary elections.

-Part III: Corrupt and Illegal Practices and other Provisions as to Election Campaign
+Part III: Corrupt and illegal practices and other provisions as to election campaigns

-Part III of the Act set new limits for the expenses that candidates were permitted to pay their election agent.
+Part III of the act set new limits for the expenses that candidates were permitted to pay their election agent.
 In a county constituency this was to be £450, plus 2d for each name in the electoral register; in borough constituencies it was to be £450 plus 1½d for each elector.

 Among other restrictions, no supporter of a candidate was permitted to use a motor vehicle to bring an elector to the polls, or to loan or rent such a vehicle to an elector, unless the vehicle was first registered with the returning officer.
 There was to be a limit of one vehicle per 1,500 electors in a county constituency and 2,500 in a borough constituency.
 The broadcast of any programme relating to an election on a radio station other than one operated by the British Broadcasting Corporation was also prohibited.
 This prohibition extended to broadcasters outside the state.

 Each candidate was allowed to send an election address to each elector post free, and was entitled to the use of a room in a publicly funded school in which to hold meetings.